 Pediatric Audiology Services

 At UNC, all infants in the well-baby nursery receive a hearing screening prior to hospital discharge.
 Audiologists screen all infants admitted to the Newborn Intensive Care Unit (NICU).
 Infants who fail newborn hearing screening are followed up in the outpatient clinic for in-depth diagnostic testing, medical evaluation and treatment by pediatric audiologists and UNC School of Medicine ENT physicians.
-UNC Hospitals pediatric audiologists see infants and young children referred from across the entire state.
+UNC Medical Center pediatric audiologists see infants and young children referred from across the entire state.

 The identification/diagnostic process is closely linked with a comprehensive program of early intervention, ensuring the availability of important auditory information during the early, critical intervals of hearing development.
 Since the North Carolina legislature mandated newborn hearing screening in 1999, the UNC program has seen an ever-increasing number of babies referred from newborn hearing screening programs throughout the state.